DanielFloeter/category-archives-block/readme.txt

 == Description ==

-Displays a archive of posts for one or more specific categories.
-It can be configured to either show by month or year with post counts and as a listing or a pulldown .
+Displays a archive of posts for one or more specific categories in the Gutenberg block editor.
+It can be configured to either show by month or year with post counts and as a listing or a pulldown.

 = Features =
 * Option multi category selection